-Prerequisites: Must be enrolled in Human and Social Services program, have a minimum of 50 credits with a C or better in every course completed from the plan of study; and must be entering final year of Human Services program with a definitive plan to graduate by the end of Spring semester This course consist of a 240 hour placement in a local social services agency under professional supervision.
-Provides on the job training for students including development of human services skills, integration of human services theories and skill based training, professional documentation.
+Prerequisites: Must be enrolled in HSSR program, have a minimum of 24 semester hours with a C or better in every course completed in the plan of study, or permission of instructor.

+This course consist of a 240 hour placement in a local social services agency under professional supervision which will provides on the job training for students including development of human services skills, integration of human services theories and skill based training, professional documentation.
 The course includes a one hour per week seminar on-campus, focusing on discussion of learning experiences encountered in the practicum setting.
-Students will become familiar with the operations of a human services agency; including client/staff interaction and employee responsibilities.
+Students will become familiar with the operations of a human services agency including client/staff interaction and employee responsibilities.